 A fecal microbiota transplantation (FMT) is when stool is taken from a healthy donor, made into a liquid mixture and transferred into the colon of a sick patient, to introduce helpful bacteria.

 Fecal microbiota transplantation (FMT) is when stool from a healthy donor is made into a liquid mixture and transferred into the colon of a different person to try to reintroduce or boost helpful organisms.
-FMT is primarily used to treat Clostridium difficile (C. diff) infection that has occurred multiple times despite adequate antibiotic treatment, though there is ongoing research to find out if FMT may work for other health issues.
+FMT is primarily used to treat Clostridioides difficile (C. diff) infection that has occurred multiple times despite adequate antibiotic treatment, though there is ongoing research to find out if FMT may work for other health issues.

 Click image to view larger version.